svrc/killozap-cf/README.md

 * restart all consul_agent processes

 **bbs** argument will
-* find all diego_database consul_agent processes in a bosh deployment
+* find all diego_database etcd processes in a bosh deployment
-* monit stop consul_agent
+* monit stop etcd
-* rm -rf /var/vcap/store/consul_agent
+* rm -rf /var/vcap/store/etcd
-* restart all consul_agent processes
+* restart all etcd processes

 **ripley** argument will nuke the site from orbit (aka. all of the above).